denten-books/plain-text/plain-text.md

 authoritative text.
 But what should count for being authoritative?
 A number of logically possible answers find just as many ardent adherents.
 For some, the act of deriving the authoritative text lies in reconstructing authorial intent, through author's diaries or first-hand witness testimony.
-Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman, 1-36]".
+Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]".
 Yet another approach will compare multiple editions of the same text to derive a possible meta-text, that preserves all variation.
-Yet other editors will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@greg, @bowers, @mcgann].
+Yet other editors will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950, @bowers_shakespeares_1954, @mcgann_radiant_2004].
 All of these approaches have at least this one thing in common: behind the fuzzy profusion of textual material they perceive the outlines of a single, unified work.
 As a prominent contemporary textual scholar puts it, "one must be able to distinguish the work itself from attempts to reproduce it."[^ln11-tanselle] For a textual critic, all real-word variants and reproductions are suspect and possibly corrupt in some way.
 Despite its careful attention to the materiality of the text as artifact, textual criticism remains a classically idealistic pursuit.
 The work exists as an ideal form in the realm of the ideal.

-[ln11-tanselle]: @tanselle, 13.
-See also p.18: "Whatever concept of authorship one subscribes to, the act of reading or listening to receive a message from the past entails the effort to discover, through the text (or texts) one is presented with, the work that lies behind [@tanselle92, 18]."
+[ln11-tanselle]:  "Whatever concept of authorship one subscribes to, the act of reading or listening to receive a message from the past entails the effort to discover, through the text (or texts) one is presented with, the work that lies behind [@tanselle_rationale_2010, 13-18.]."

 Textual artifacts exhibit the dualism between form and content to a much greater extent than other forms of art and communication.
 Philosophers Nelson Goodman and Catherine Elgin make the distinction between "works of art whose identity depends on their history of production" and works whose identity does not.
-The former they call "autographic" and the latter "allographic [@goodman1988, 65]."
+The former they call "autographic" and the latter "allographic [@goodman_reconceptions_1988, 65]."
 Architecture and painting, for example, are strongly autographic disciplines.
 An exact copy of a Vermeer or of a building by Frank Lloyd Wright could never rise to the status of the original.
 The originals have what Walter Benjamin called an "aura or authenticity."
 No amount of precision, down to the molecular level, could substitute for the historical patina of the original artifact.

 It is quite strange, if you think about it: to believe that objects somehow retain an aura of history.
 "A handkerchief used by Princess Diana."
 "The cigar box owned by President Kennedy."
 In some real sense, the historical patina covering these objects is not real.
 The patina cannot be reduced to physical characteristics, that is, to actual scratches or stains left on the object by a famous person.
 The object had to "be there" in some way.
 Having been there, is what gives the object value, sentimental or otherwise.
 The hight price contemporary society places on authentic artifacts is a vestige of magical thinking.
 Walter Benjamin's famous essay on the work of art in the age of mechanical reproduction appears to both celebrate and lament aura's demise.
 "The technique of reproduction detaches the reproduced object from the domain of tradition," wrote Benjamin.
 "By making many reproductions it substitutes a plurality of copies for a unique existence.
 And in permitting the reproduction to meet the beholder or listener in his own particular situation, it reactivates the object reproduced.
-These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin, 217-253]."
-And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin, 217-253]."
+These two processes lead to a tremendous shattering of tradition which is the obverse of the contemporary crisis and renewal of mankind [@benjamin_work_1969, 217-253]."
+And yet, for Benjamin, the easy reproducibility of modern art forms like film and photography also "emancipates the work of art from its parasitical dependence on ritual [@benjamin_work_1969, 217-253]."
 Crisis or emancipation?
 The reproducibility of the work in the age of mechanical reproduction brings with it metaphysical anxiety about tradition and about art's emancipatory potential.

 The modern world faces the challenge of authenticity, which we have only began to assimilate: politically, economically, philosophically.
 The ubiquitous holographic certificate of authenticity on a luxury handbag or on a "Digital Versatile Disk" (how antiquated the DVD sounds already!) is a cheap band-aid hiding the immaterial nature of these artifacts.
-Fashion and software companies are reluctant to talk publicly about piracy,[^ln11-counterfeiting] because the so called "knock-offs" are essentially exact copies, often "leaked" from the very same factories producing the original.
+Fashion and software companies are reluctant to talk publicly about piracy,[^ln11-counter] because the so called "knock-offs" are essentially exact copies, often "leaked" from the very same factories producing the original.